dwavesystems/dwave-ocean-sdk/docs/getting_started.rst

 code from your own GitHub repository or a collection of code examples you can then modify.

-Alternatively, install the tools and configure for running on a D-Wave system (QPU) or locally (CPU/GPU).
+Alternatively, install the tools and configure for running on a D-Wave quantum processing unit (QPU) or locally (CPU/GPU).

 .. toctree::
    :maxdepth: 1